-- Data Collection: Staff will collect the condition of traffic signals at specific locations along federal-aid eligible roadways.
+- Data Collection: Staff will collect the condition of traffic signals at specific locations along federal-aid eligible roadways within the communities of Worcester, West Boylston, Boylston, Shrewsbury, Grafton, Westborough, Northborough, and Berlin.
 Data will be collected on state of good repair, functional efficiency, and conformity with current standards.
-Noting whether equipment serves roadways utilized by transit, or it Opticom-equipped for emergency vehicle use. - Data Mapping: Staff will update and maintain the CMRPC Traffic Signal Inventory with collected 2022 locations and other information provided by communities. - Data Collaboration: Staff will share all collected data and underlying spatial data with member communities, MassDOT district staff, and MassDOT OTP staff.
+Noting whether equipment serves roadways utilized by transit, or it is Opticom-equipped for emergency vehicle use. - Data Mapping: Staff will update and maintain the CMRPC Traffic Signal Inventory with collected 2023 locations and other information provided by communities. - Data Collaboration: Staff will share all collected data and underlying spatial data with member communities, MassDOT district staff, and MassDOT OTP staff.